press & podcasts

 lead with the heart ep.
 97: how internal communication fuels strong nonprofit culture

 This episode explores how internal communication is essential for building a sustainable nonprofit culture that retains talent and reduces burnout.
-I share practical insights on creating values-based communication systems that help align teams, build trust, and boost impact.
-If you’re dealing with team disengagement or navigating organizational transitions, I’m here to help you build a more connected and resilient workplace culture.
+Alejandra shares practical insights on creating values-based communication systems that help align teams, build trust, and boost impact — especially for organizations dealing with team disengagement or navigating transitions.

 • Cover slide of a presentation titled "Connecting the Dots: The Strategic Role of Internal Communication in Business" by Alejandra Ramirez, with a graphic of a communication device and the hashtag #Eps.
 126.